Citalopram is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-- chest pain or pressure or shortness of breath
+- you have chest pain or pressure or shortness of breath

-- painful erections that last longer than 4 hours – this may happen even when you're not having sex
+- you have painful erections that last longer than 2 hours – this may happen even when you're not having sex

-- thoughts about harming yourself or ending your life
+- you have thoughts about harming yourself or ending your life

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to citalopram.

-If your doctor or health visitor says your baby is healthy, citalopram can be used during breastfeeding.
+If your doctor or health visitor says your baby is healthy, you can take citalopram while breastfeeding.

 It's important to continue taking citalopram to keep you well.
 Breastfeeding will also benefit both you and your baby.

-Some medicines and citalopram can interfere with each other and increase the chances of you having side effects.
+Some medicines can be affected by citalopram, and other medicines can affect the way citalopram works.
+Using citalopram with other medicines can increase the chances of you having side effects.

-- any medicines that affect your heartbeat – citalopram can speed up or change your heartbeat
+- any medicines that affect your heartbeat – citalopram can make your heart beat faster or cause an irregular heartbeat

-- any other medicines for depression – some rarely used antidepressants can interact with citalopram to cause very high blood pressure even when they have been stopped for a few weeks
+- any other medicines for depression – some rarely used antidepressants can affect citalopram and cause very high blood pressure even if you have not taken them for a few weeks

-Do not take St John's wort, the herbal remedy for depression, while you're being treated with citalopram as this will increase your risk of side effects.
+Do not take St John's wort, the herbal remedy for depression, while you're being treated with citalopram because it increases your risk of side effects.

 It's not possible to say that other herbal remedies or supplements are safe to take with citalopram.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.